Evening stroll and dinner at ORTO, and the newly opened HomeTeamNS Khatib clubhouse.

 Why?
 Well, it’s because … I have no idea!
 It’s just one of those things, isn’t it?
 Like Brits who live near London but never visited?
 A situation of putting off something because it seems so easy to finally get to doing, but ultimately you don’t, because putting it off is easier …

 As for the swanky new HomeTeamNS Khatib clubhouse, this regrettably suffered a bit of COVID-19 negative publicity over the last few weeks.
 On that, I have faith in the response crews involved so that incident was nowhere on my mind when I visited.
-From what I could see, it’s obvious that all visitors during my visit felt the same way as me too.
+From what I could see, it’s obvious that all visitors during my visit felt the same way too.

 Evening Stroll at ORTO